seinfold/shellfish/README.md

 ./shellfish.sh
 ```

-### During setup you will be asked about
+### Optional installs

 1. **GitHub support** – configure `gitget`/`repo_fuse` with your username, optionally generate `~/.ssh/id_ed25519_github`, and remind you to run `gh auth login`.
 1. **irssi** – choose whether to install the IRC client; if enabled you can pick a default network (ircnet/libera/oftc/efnet/custom).
 1. **SSH shortcuts** – import the sample `~/.ssh/config` and add aliases like `ssh prod`.

-Shellfish automatically replaces `~/.bashrc` (with a timestamped backup) and installs JetBrainsMono Nerd Font Light.
-GNU screen is part of the default install; irssi is optional.

-If backups from a previous run exist, Shellfish offers to restore everything before continuing.
+Shellfish automatically replaces your `~/.bashrc` - but don't worry it will create backups that you can revert to by just running the script again.

 ---

 ## Catalog vs GitHub mode (repo_fuse & gitget)

-Shellfish ships with an example catalog at `~/.config/fish/repos/catalog.toml`, but **you do not have to maintain it**. repo_fuse and gitget work three ways:
+Shellfish ships with an example catalog at `~/.config/fish/repos/catalog.toml`, but **you can just leave it as it is if needed**. repo_fuse and gitget work three ways:

 1. **GitHub mode (default during setup)** – Shellfish wires `gitget` + `repo_fuse` to your GitHub account via the `gh` CLI.
 Running `gitget --list` or `repo_fuse --source github --list` pulls live repositories without touching the catalog.
 2. **Catalog mode** – edit `catalog.toml` when you want extra automation (setup commands, descriptions, grouping).
 Each `[[repo]]` block contains `name`, `url`, optional `branch`, and optional `setup` array. repo_fuse reads those entries when you run `repo_fuse --manifest ~/.config/fish/repos/catalog.toml` (or simply `repo_fuse` if you keep the defaults).